-All estimates (using either 5-year data or 5-year data augmented with 1-year data) are updated with CPI from mid-2012 to April, 2015.
+All estimates (using either 5-year data or 5-year data augmented with 1-year data) are updated with CPI from mid-2013 to April, 2016.

-For the non-Puerto Rico Insular Areas of the United States, 9 which currently lack ACS (or PRCS) coverage, national ACS income changes are used as surrogates to update 2000 Decennial Census data (which collected 1999 incomes).
-HUD will incorporate the new income data for these areas from the 2010 Decennial Census (which collected 2009 incomes), which included a "long form" collection of detailed socio-economic information in these areas only next year, after providing an opportunity on commenting on the changes resulting from the data rebenchmarking.
+For the non-Puerto Rico Insular Areas of the United States, which currently lack ACS (or PRCS) coverage, national ACS income changes are used as surrogates to update 2010 Decennial Census data (which collected 2009 incomes).